 Sharing critical information (think: Point-of-Sale data, existing category clustering strategies and assortments per store cluster) with your suppliers allows you to tap into their extensive knowledge and expertise.
 It also allows you to lay the groundwork for an effective merchandising strategy.

 Merchandising strategies that to help you increase category sales

-With that in mind, below are six examples of category strategies that can help you to increase your sales.
+With these powerful benefits in mind, we take a look at six types of category and merchandising strategies that can help you to increase your sales.

-The aim of the traffic building strategy is to draw your customers’ attention into the store, then to the aisle, and into a category.
-Typically, this strategy is used for products that are price sensitive, are frequently purchased and have a high degree of household penetration.
+The traffic building strategy aims to draw your customers’ attention into the store, then to the aisle, and, ultimately, into a category.
+Typically, you’d use this strategy for products that are price sensitive, are frequently purchased and have a high degree of household penetration.

-For example, one way to increase your store traffic is to place your high loyalty items in “hot-spots”.
+Example: A way to increase your store traffic is to place your high loyalty items in “hot spots”.
 These areas are likely to be more visible and accessible, and as a result, are effective at pulling consumers through your store.

-Traffic building products or categories are usually displayed at eye-level, which is deemed prime position because it generates the most sales.
+Traffic building products or categories are usually best displayed at eye level, which is deemed a prime position because it generates the most sales.

 This strategy focuses on increasing the size of the average category transaction, by encouraging your consumers to purchase complementary products.